 - In the Doctor Who Eighth Doctor Adventures novel The Taint, Fitz clearly wishes his scuzzy little flat were like this.
 He just has a "sleazily red" lightbulb in his bedroom, which Sam (whom he's on a bit of a date with at the time) makes fun of him for.
 He says it's his "relaxation bulb" and swaps it out for a normal one.

-- An odd variation of this appears in The Twilight Zone TOS episode "A Nice Place to Visit".
+- An odd variation of this appears in The Twilight Zone (1959) episode "A Nice Place to Visit".
 Henry Valentine's suite acts this way (including music starting automatically), but it's just for mood, because the woman concerned didn't need to be seduced.

 - There's an episode of NewsRadio where Matthew and Beth end up house-sitting for Bill, and his apartment is much like this, complete with mood music and rotating bed that activate once the lights are turned on.
 Matthew being... well, Matthew, he's quickly swept up into the "mystique" of the apartment and tries to put the mack on Beth.
-In the end, it turns out to be not Bill's apartment, but his friend, Larry - who, according to Bill, is "one of the busiest male prostitutes in the biz."
+However, the episode ends with the reveal that it actually wasn't Bill's apartment, but his friend, Larry - who, according to Bill, is "one of the busiest male prostitutes in the biz."